-As I mentioned earlier, some "ethnic" whites were not accepted upon their arrival.
+As I mentioned earlier, some "ethnic" whites were not accepted upon their arrival here.
 They were not even considered to be white.
 Their customs and facial features were mocked.
 They were accused of possessing animalistic characteristics and of having poor morals.
 However, over time they "became white" in American society's eyes.
 As long as there were Black people at the bottom of the racial hierarchy of the United States, other groups had a shot at "whiteness".
 Most people don't realize they are biased in favor of whiteness or white norms.
 Think about the negative and positive stereotypes we've all heard about different groups.
-Blacks, for example, are perceived by other races as aggressive, lazy, loud, threatening, not leadership material, uneducated, poor, not intelligent.
-Asians, however, are viewed as intelligent, quiet, non-threatening, hard-working, educated and compliant.
+Blacks are perceived by other races as aggressive, lazy, loud, threatening, not leadership material, uneducated, poor, not intelligent.
+Asians, however, are viewed as intelligent, quiet, nonthreatening, hard-working, educated and compliant.
 These stereotypes paint Asians as "model minorities" and Blacks as "undesirable minorities".
 Many people bring these beliefs into the workplace.
 The advent of the "model minority" coincides with the beginning of pushback on Affirmative Action in the 1980s and 1990s.
 Corporations started to move away from affirmative action as a corrective measure for the mistreatment of Black people and focused on diversity of all groups before true equity was reached for Black workers.
+As a result, Black employees rarely make it into management or senior leadership positions.